 The SAC-AA Technical Assistance web site provides essential resources for application preparation.
+(Note that some resources are not applicable to this FOA.)
 Throughout the application development and preparation process, applicants are encouraged to work with the appropriate Primary Care Associations (PCAs), Primary Care Offices (PCOs), and/or National Cooperative Agreements (NCAs) to prepare quality, competitive applications.
 For a complete listing of PCAs, PCOs, and NCAs, refer to Support Networks.